Mahsud: Recent history

 They are poor but brave… and although turbulent and difficult to deal with, still have a great love of their country and cherish their independence, possessing qualities that we admire ourselves, and which deserve consideration and respect.

-Maseed are very good marksmen and have the reputation of trustworthiness.
+Maseed are very good marksmen and have a reputation of trustworthiness.
 Maseed is the most independent of all the tribes.
-Even their own maliks have a very limited control over them.
+Even their own maliks have very limited control over them.
 However, Maseed have been increasingly integrated within Pakistani society since independence.